rsdelhi91/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We use Constraint Propagation in this assignment which is used to apply a given constraint to a problem repeatedly until a solution is obtained or till the constraint can no longer be used, thus resulting in failure.
-In this solution, the Naked Twins problem is addressed by first finding pairs of boxes having 2 possibilities within a given unit and then identifying if the boxes outlined have the same possibilities.
-If yes, then they are Naked Twins and the rest of the elements within that unit should remove those given values thus further refining the solution.
+In this solution, the Naked Twins problem is addressed by first finding pairs of boxes having 2 possibilities within a given unit and then identifying if the boxes outlined have the same possibilities (for ex: If A1 and A5 have the same possible values as 23).
+If yes, then they are Naked Twins and the rest of the boxes within that unit should remove those given values thus further refining the solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?